 A typical session might be: goofy warm-up games, a ski obstacle course, technical instruction, a fun group ski, a brief soccer game on skis!
 Sessions close with a hot drink and snack.

-Special events are ski orienteering and Racing Rocks Jamboree.
+Fun special events include ski orienteering and Racing Rocks Jamboree.

-Cross Country Canada’s Track Attack program is designed to promote the continued development of physical literacy, fitness and the love of the sport.
-Skiers are grouped according to ability and the program will run 2 days a week.
+Nordiq Canada’s Track Attack program is designed to promote the continued development of physical literacy, fitness and the love of the sport.
+Skiers are grouped according to ability and the program runs three days per week (Tuesday and Thursday afternoons and Sunday mornings).
 All ability levels welcome.

-The program will start with dryland games to get kids active and developing a sense of team spirit! (ultimate frisbee, track and field frolics, skating, soccer, hike to Pulpit – just having fun!)
+The program starts with dryland training in the fall to get kids active and developing a sense of team spirit!
+(Think roller skiing, ultimate frisbee, track and field frolics, skating, soccer, hike to Pulpit – just having fun!)